ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 This visualization uses the `top_n_classes`, `subset`, `ground_truth`, `ground_truth_metadata`, `field`, `probabilties` and `model_names` parameters.
 `field` needs to be a category.
-For each model (in the aligned lists of `predictions` and `model_names`) it produces bars in a bar plot, one for each overall metric computed on the fly from the probabilties predictions for the specificed `field`, sonsidering only a subset of the full training set.
+For each model (in the aligned lists of `predictions` and `model_names`) it produces bars in a bar plot, one for each overall metric computed on the fly from the probabilties predictions for the specificed `field`, considering only a subset of the full training set.
 The way the subset is obtained is using the `top_n_classes` and `subset` parameters.

 If the values of `subset` is `ground_truth`, then only datapoints where the ground truth class is within the top `n` most frequent ones will be considered as test set, and the percentage of datapoints that have been kept from the original set will be displayed.